Finding a Top Financial Advisor Firm in Boise, Idaho

-There are nine financial advisors working at Buffington Mohr McNeal, which manages $511 million in assets under management (AUM).
-It's a fee-only firm located in central Boise.
-Here you'll find two certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).
+Buffington Mohr McNeal is a fee-only firm located in central Boise.
+On staff, you'll find certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).

 Buffington Mohr McNeal has almost twice as many non-high-net-worth individuals in its client base than high-net-worth individuals.
-However, the latter occupies upwards of two-thirds of the firm's AUM.
+However, the latter occupies the majority of the firm's AUM.
 Businesses, charitable organizations, state and municipal government entities and pension and profit-sharing plans are also normal clients.
 The firm doesn't have a minimum investment requirement.

 Buffington Mohr McNeal Background

 Co-founders Bruce Mohr, Carey McNeal and M. Dean Buffington opened Buffington Mohr McNeal in 1998.
 In 2014, Buffington sold his personal shares of the firm, leaving McNeal and Mohr as the firm's primary owners.
 The trio has more than 100 years of combined experience in investing.

 In regards to investment-specific services, Buffington Mohr McNeal can offer individual discretionary portfolio management and separate investment consulting.
 The firm does also provide a plethora of financial planning services, such as retirement planning, tax management, insurance review, estate planning, cash flow planning and more.